How to use Future Continuous

 • I won’t be flying to Thailand this time next week.

-When do we use the future continuous?
+When do we use Future Continuous?

-We’ve seen how to make a future continuous sentence, so let’s have a look at why and when we use it – its meaning.
+We’ve seen how to form a future continuous sentence, so let’s have a look at why and when we use it – its meaning.
 The other name for future continuous, future progressive, suggests that something is in progress, which gives us our first use:

-Events in progress at a particular time in the future
+1. Events in progress at a particular time in the future

 Have a look at this sentence: